-While today judo is predominantly practiced as a sport, the art still contains deadly martial arts moves, mostly preserved in its kata.
+While today judo is predominantly practiced as a combat sport in Japan and all over the world, the art still contains deadly martial arts moves, mostly preserved in its kata.

 Talk the Talk

-Jigoro Kano’s new martial arts school was called Kodokan Judo.
-Kodokan is a composite of three words;
+Jigoro Kano’s new martial arts school was called Kodokan judo, which is a composite of three words: